vishal-biyani/wirbelsturm-rpm-storm/README.md

 Unfortunately the official Storm project does not release ready-to-use RPM packages.
 The RPM script in this repository closes that gap.

+The RPM created with this code is used by [Wirbelsturm](https://github.com/miguno/wirbelsturm).

 ---

 Table of Contents